EcZachly/cumulative-table-design/README.md

       - `CASE WHEN ARRAY_SUM(SLICE(activity_array, 1, 7)) > 0 THEN 1 ELSE 0 END` gives us weekly active since we only check the first 7 elements of the array *(i.e. the last 7 days)*
     - Summing the number of likes, comments, and shares in the past 7 days is also easy
       - `ARRAY_SUM(SLICE(like_array, 1, 7)) as num_likes_7d` gives us the number of likes this user did in the past 7 days
+      - `ARRAY_SUM(like_array) as num_likes_30d` gives us the number of likes this user did in the past 30 days since the array is fixed to that size
 ### The DAG step
   - The example DAG can be found [here](cumulative_table_dag.py)
   - Key things to remember for the DAG are: